leichen88/lei-chen-portfolio/README.md

-# Data Visualization Portfolio
+# Work Portfolio

-A modern, responsive portfolio website built with SvelteKit and D3.js to showcase data visualization projects.
+Portfolio website built with SvelteKit and D3.js to showcase data visualization projects.

-## Features

-- **Modern Design**: Clean, responsive layout with Tailwind CSS
-- **Interactive Visualizations**: D3.js integration for data visualizations
-- **Smooth Animations**: GSAP animations for engaging user experience
-- **TypeScript**: Full type safety throughout the application
-- **SEO Optimized**: Proper meta tags and structured data

 ## Sections

 - **Hero**: Eye-catching introduction with animated elements
 - **About**: Professional background and skills overview
 - **Projects**: Showcase of data visualization projects with interactive demos
-- **Skills**: Technical skills and tools proficiency
 - **Contact**: Contact form and social links

 ## Tech Stack